subamanis/Global-Game-Jam-2020/README.md

 You are an astronaut lost in space, suddenly your thruster malfunctions & you're blasted in pieces! but wait... you can still repair yourself, somewhat faithfully that is.

+**Istallation**

+You can download an [Android APK](https://mega.nz/#!qZU3FQqL!1Tly9bI58-Ruf-iFLedEIsSWKAGqfeS7Xx1QkGdGIhw) or clone and import the project in Unity

 **Controls**